 Located in Spokane's University District, Urbanova's smart city projects harness data to gain insights, empower people and solve urban challenges in new ways-all with the goal of enabling healthier citizens, safer neighborhoods, smarter energy infrastructure, and a stronger and more sustainable economy.
-Together we are developing a living laboratory where companies and other innovators are working on smart city solutions.
+As a founding member of Urbanova, we are developing a living laboratory where companies and other innovators are working on smart city solutions.